shivamujawame/Fabric-Analytics-in-aday/Korean/lab-guide/lab1.md

-# Microsoft Fabric Fabric Analyst in a Day - 랩 1
+# Microsoft Fabric Analyst in a Day - 랩 1

 ![](../media/lab-01/image1.png)